 We are proud to spend the majority of our time and resources helping individuals and businesses to comply with the immigration laws.
-In addition, these are a few other services we provide:
+However, these are a few other services we provide:

 The Hoppock Law Firm is dedicated to providing fair-priced legal services to the communities surrounding Kansas City.
 We have worked with local organizations like the Kansas City Rescue Mission to make free or reduced-cost legal services available to under-represented populations in Kansas and Missouri.
 We also volunteer for the Catholic Legal Immigration Network’s pro bono project, which includes pursuing pro se administrative appeals before the BIA for immigrants who are typically detained and indigent.
 Although we do charge a legal fee for most of our work, we would be glad to consider working with you on a pro bono or low-cost basis or to help you find resources in Johnson County, Kansas, Wyandotte County, Kansas, or Jackson County, Missouri.

 In addition to representing immigrants in immigration court in Kansas and Missouri, we often assist our clients with traffic issues at traffic court in Johnson County, Kansas (Overland Park, Olathe, Lenexa, Shawnee, Mission, Leawood, Prairie Village, and Roeland Park).
 Please feel free to contact our office if you have questions about a traffic ticket and need assistance.

 Although it doesn’t seem like traditional “immigration” work, our practice also leads to a number of Freedom of Information Act or FOIA requests.
 We submit FOIA requests on behalf of our clients for their own immigration documents.
 We also often request government documents to help understand how the federal agencies are processing certain immigration requests, and we make those resources publicly available.
 When a FOIA request is denied or limited we do sometimes litigate FOIA issues in federal district court.
 If you have a FOIA question or have had your FOIA request denied or limited, we would be glad to discuss possible litigation or other options to try to obtain the documents and information you need.